 Arthritis can cause pain, stiffness and often inflammation in one or more joints or muscles.
-Regular gentle exercise can reduce some of the symptoms of arthritis, and improve joint mobility and strength.
+Regular exercise can reduce some of the symptoms of arthritis, and improve joint mobility and strength.

 Osteoarthritis is the most common form of arthritis.
-In osteoarthritis, cartilage in the joint deteriorates and this causes pain and stiffness.
+In osteoarthritis, cartilage in the joint deteriorates, and this causes pain and stiffness.
 Cartilage doesn’t have a blood supply so it relies on synovial fluid moving in and out of the joint to nourish it and take away waste products.
 Exercise helps the movement of fluid and reduces some of the symptoms of arthritis.

 Arthritis symptoms and exercise

-- Facilitate joint nourishment
+- facilitate joint nourishment

-- Ease pain and joint stiffness, and improve flexibility
+- ease pain and joint stiffness, and improve flexibility

-- Build muscular strength and improve balance
+- build muscular strength and improve balance

-- Reduce joint deformity and improve posture
+- reduce joint deformity and improve posture

-- Prevent or manage osteoporosis (thinning of the bones) by maintaining bone density
+- prevent or manage osteoporosis (thinning of the bones) by maintaining bone density

-- Improve overall health and fitness, and lower stress levels
+- improve overall health and fitness, and lower stress levels

-- Help maintain a healthy body weight.
+- help maintain a healthy body weight.

-Types of exercise to help arthritis symptoms
+Types of exercise for arthritis

 An inflamed, hot or painful joint needs rest, but too little exercise can cause muscle weakness, pain and stiffness.
 People with arthritis should do some form of physical activity every day.